sivahuang77/citrux-cli/docs/tools/mcp-server.md

 - **Access resources:** Read data from specific resources that the server exposes (files, API payloads, reports, etc.).

-With an MCP server, you can extend the Gemini CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.
+With an MCP server, you can extend the Citrux CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.

 ## Core integration architecture

-The Gemini CLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):
+The Citrux CLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):

 ### Discovery Layer (`mcp-client.ts`)